LaurentClaessens/yanntricks/testing/testing_pictures/README.md

 ### Make your big document

-cREATE YOur `documentation.py` module defining the following lists :
+Create your `documentation.py` module defining the following lists :

 * document_directories.
 The list of directories in which you have pictures.
 * not_to_be_done.
 The list of function names that have not to be testes.